This post may contain affiliate links. See our affiliate disclosure for more.

 Here’s a checklist you should use to structure your pre-onboarding process:

 1. Gather contracts, tax forms, and other relevant documents, such as the W-9 Form for freelancers.
-Ask for a contract or create one yourself if one wasn’t provided.
+If you’re hiring through Upwork, many of these processes are handled automatically through their platform, saving you significant administrative time.

 2. Share role-relevant information, like needed availability and your project policies.